VikhlyantsevA/sql_learning/README.md

+## MySQL
 ### samples
-Cheat sheet list just not to poke around in the documentation.
+Cheat sheet list just not to poke around in the documentation ().

 ### vk_social_media
 Model of database for social media platform. <br>